jonlpersson/ed-latimore/site/_drafts/how-to-be-a-man-the-9-qualities-of-masculinity.md

 In my opinion, this is the most general definition.
 If you need a refresher on entropy, a good jargon-free definition is “lack of order or predictability; gradual decline into disorder.”

-Masculinity is all about exerting your will on the forces of the universe and bending them to your desires.
+Masculinity is all about exerting your will on the universe and shaping it to your desires.
 Now, there can be positive or negative versions of this.
 This is where the ideas of “positive masculinity” and “toxic masculinity" come from, but masculinity itself is neither good nor bad.
 It is simply a characteristic.

-Jack Donovan once said, “There is a difference between being a good man and being good at being a man.”
+[Jack Donovan](https://www.jack-donovan.com/sowilo/){: target="_blank" rel="noopener noreferrer"} once said, *“There is a difference between being a good man and being good at being a man.”*

 Masculinity is about the latter.
 It is the work of being good at being a man.
 You can be good at being a man without being a good man.

 The same masculine leadership qualities that made people follow Gandhi are the ones that made people follow Hitler.
 Here are 9 qualities of a masculine man that all boys must develop to achieve their greatest potential.&nbsp;